You are here

 Emergency care costing study

-IHPA is currently undertaking a comprehensive emergency care costing study in a number of jurisdictions to develop a better understanding of the costs associated with the delivery of emergency care services.
-The information collected from the costing study will then be used to inform the development of a new emergency care classification.
+IHPA has completed a comprehensive emergency care costing study in a number of jurisdictions to develop a better understanding of the costs associated with the delivery of emergency care services.
+The information collected from the costing study will inform the development of a new emergency care classification.
 The costing study includes an activity and cost data collection period from April to June 2016.
+The Emergency care costing and classification project cost report provides an overview of the methodology and key outcomes of the costing study.

 - Investigative review of classification systems for emergency care final report